 Registered Staff Hours

-On top of being a first rate nursing home overall, this nursing home performed well in the area of inspections, where it received an A+.
-Few places fared as well in this category.
-Our inspection scores are tied to many items found on the a nursing home's recent inspection reports.
-Facilities that receive favorable grades in this category tend to have few deficiencies on their reports.
-Most importantly, these facilities generally do not have any severe deficiencies which are associated with risks to patient safety.
-This place was assessed 3 deficiencies on its inspection report, but fortunately none of the deficiencies were considered to be severe deficiencies.
-This tells you that CMS didn't deem any of these deficiencies to cause an immediate risk to patient safety or health.
+One of the many reasons this turned out to be a quality nursing home is that it received an A+ inspection grade.
+This is simply as good as it gets in this critical category.
+Inspection grades are tied to pieces of information found on the a nursing home's recent inspection reports.
+Facilities that score well in this area typically have very few deficiencies on their reports.
+Most importantly, these facilities should not have any severe deficiencies which are associated with risks to patient safety.
+Although this nursing home had some deficiencies on its government inspection report, none were serious based on CMS' deficiency scale.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Long-term Care Quality